 Recently premiered track “III” which repurposes and expands upon a loop from “Black Hearts” — the eerie opening track from last year’s Presents: Skull & Bones album featuring local rappers Bolo Nef and Caz Greez — was recently revealed to have over 240 individual audio tracks making up its 13:27 runtime.
 Members Kingston Maguire and Ian Taggart say that “III” is the first time they have taken a rap track and expounded on it for an instrumental album.

-Nacho Picasso has become a sort of underground antihero for Seattle rap fans over the last few years.
+By Mike Ramos Nacho Picasso has become a sort of underground antihero for Seattle rap fans over the last few years.
 His drugged-up and goonish, yet goofy and reference-packed lyrics delivered over dark electronic beats helped pioneer a local wave of gloomy grunge-rap in stark contrast with the city’s traditional sound.
-While his material might be too crass to see the kind of mainstream success some other Seattle rappers have recently enjoyed, he’s built a fan base as loyal as they are rowdy.
+While his material might be…More

 By Mike Ramos